JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Triforce Tester Certification"></div>
 ### Triforce Tester Certification
-If you've been practicing Triforce Testing Development for over a year and would like to try to take the official Triforce Tester Examination for the prestigious "Triforce Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.
+If you've been practicing Triforce Testing Development for over a year and would like to take the official Triforce Tester Examination for the prestigious "Triforce Tester" designation then simply open an issue on this repo and a proctor will get in touch with you.

 ---